Skip to Main Content

 Zotero was developed by Mozilla and is freely available for multiple browsers and a variety of operating systems.

-• Offers 300mb free cloud storage.
+• Offers 300mb free cloud storage for PDFs.
 See Zotero's storage page for annual fees for larger storage limits.

 • Has a fully-featured desktop application AND a (slightly lighter) web version.
 Activate both to get the maximum benefit, e.g., “Register” as well as download the app to your preferred device – it’s easy to sync your work so that it appears in both places.